natsci-droid/Udacity_DRL_P1_Navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

 2. Place the file in the directory with the code, and unzip (or decompress) the file.

+### Dependencies

+This code requires pytorch, which is available through anaconda and pip.

 ### Instructions